al-lo-co/al-lo-co.github.io/README.md

 # Hi there! 👋

-I'm Alejandro López Correa, a backend developer with experience in Ruby on Rails.
+I'm Alejandro López Correa, a backend developer with 3 years of experience in Ruby on Rails.
 I'm passionate about creating innovative solutions that make people's lives easier.
 I love working in teams and learning from others.

 ## What I do